Hand in Hand (charity song): 2021 version

 In December 2019, the COVID-19 pandemic broke out in Wuhan, Hubei, China, and rapidly spread across the globe within months.
 Taiwan initially maintained relative stability through early border screening and closure measures.
 However, in May 2021, cluster infections emerged in Taipei and New Taipei, causing the outbreak to spread nationwide.
 On May 19, 2020, the Central Epidemic Command Center (CECC) announced a nationwide Level 3 alert, which had a severe impact on the nation's healthcare system, economy, education, and society.

 Issac Chen, chief consultant of the 32nd Golden Melody Awards and one of the organizers of the 2003 SARS-era charity single "Hand in Hand", felt deeply moved by the situation.
 He contacted the original creators, Wang Leehom and David Tao, proposing a remake of the song, to which both readily agreed.
 Chen then invited JJ Lin to serve as producer for the new version and brought together 11 nominees for Best Male Mandarin Singer and Best Female Mandarin Singer at that year's Golden Melody Awards to participate in the recording.
-The lineup included Hebe Tien, Greeny Wu, James Li, JJ Lin, William Wei, Shi Shi, Soft Lipapa, Wan Fang, Eddie Chen, Tan Weiwei, and Tarcy Su.
+The lineup included Hebe Tien, Sodagreen vocalist Greeny Wu, James Li, JJ Lin, William Wei, Shi Shi, Soft Lipapa, Wan Fang, Eddie Chen, Tan Weiwei, and Tarcy Su.

 The 2021 remake of "Hand in Hand" was released online as a music video on June 5, 2021.